Code-Institute-Submissions/johnston9-ms2-apis/README.md

 ### GitHub Pages

-The project was deployed to GitHub Pages using the following steps...
+The project was deployed to GitHub Pages using the following steps.

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.